 Find more information on getting the COVID-19 vaccine during pregnancy, and getting the vaccine while trying for a baby or breastfeeding on the HSE website.

-You then contact a Self-Employed Community Midwife (SECM).
+You will need to contact a Self-Employed Community Midwife (SECM).
 An SECM has an agreement with the HSE to deliver the home birth service according to certain terms and conditions.
 You and the midwife should fill out an application form for the service.
 Your midwife will send the form to the HSE Designated Midwifery Officer (DMO) who will assess your eligibility for the service.

 Your eligibility for a home birth is continually assessed right up until your baby is born.
 If, at any stage, you are assessed as not eligible to have your baby at home, your midwife and the DMO can help you to find a suitable maternity unit or hospital.